Solid Waste Collection Services

 Local Education Agencies are subject to Mandatory Recycling and Organic Recycling requirements and regulated directly by CalRecycle.
 Local Education Agencies include:

-Please note that private schools and private colleges in Unincorporated Sacramento County are regulated by Sacramento County, Department of Waste Management and Recycling, not CalRecycle.
+Please note: Private schools and private colleges in Unincorporated Sacramento County are regulated by Sacramento County, Department of Waste Management and Recycling, not CalRecycle.

-It's the law: All businesses are required by law to subscribe to organic material collection services.
+It's the law: All businesses are required by law to subscribe to weekly organic material collection services.

 Organic Materials: Food scraps, food-soiled paper, green waste/landscape trimmings and “clean wood" (no paint, no stain, etc.).
 Download the Mandatory Commercial Organics Collection Requirements Flyer for a quick and easy reference document on commercial organic recycling collection requirements.